-- Make sure all safety mechanisms are working properly every time before use.
+- Inspect all safety mechanisms before every use.
 This includes valves, gauges, gaskets, and lid fasteners. (all PCs are different and will have different mechanisms to check).
 Make sure the parts aren't sticking or broken.

 - Keep face and hands away from steam.

 - Unless specifically designated, do not use your pressure cooker for canning.
 Most pressure cookers are not suitable for home canning. instant pot vs. pressure cooker

 - If you do put canning jars or other containers in your pressure cooker, always use the trivet so jars don't sit directly on the heating element.